stevebot-project/steve/README.md

 #### To Run Steve Locally:
 - Make sure you have Node.js v12 installed (you can check your version by doing `node -v` in your terminal).
-- Clone this repo to your local machine, make a new file called `config.ts` and copy the contents of `config.example.ts` into it.
+- Clone this repo to your local machine, make a new file called `config.ts` in the root and copy the contents of `config.example.ts` into it.
 Put your bot's client ID and token into your new `config.ts` file where specified.
 - Download Lavalink from the link above, and put the host/port/password for your Lavalink server into the config file.
 (You can run Lavalink on your localhost.)
 - Make sure you have a MongoDB Atlas server set up (it's free).
 Put the connection string into the config file.
 - Once all that's done, you should be good to go!